Information On Heroin Detox In Canada

 Typical withdrawal symptoms will occur within 6 to 24 hours after a person has stopped using heroin.
 The degree of the symptoms will fluctuate from user to user, depending on how much was used and how often.
 The user’s tolerance for the drug will also determine the severity of their withdrawal symptoms.
 It is important for the individual to be in a heroin detox facility while undergoing the drug's withdrawal.

 - Feelings of heaviness

 - Restless leg syndrome

 Many users will complain of a painful condition called itchy blood.
 This problem will cause the user to scratch themselves compulsively, which will cause the skin to break, creating scabs.
-These scabs can later on get infected and cause further health risks for the person.
+These scabs can, later on, get infected and cause further health risks for the person.

 The sudden termination of heroin consumption can cause dangerous health problems; however, when monitored properly in a heroin detox facility, the individual does not normally experience life-threatening situations.

-Properly staffed drug rehabilitation programs that have effective detox methods can handle a person withdrawing off of heroin.
+Properly staffed heroin drug rehabilitation programs that have effective detox methods can handle a person withdrawing off of heroin.